meeq/meeq.github.io/resume.md

 * Re-built and maintained a [social bookmarking web application](https://mix.com) using Webpack, ReactJS, Redux, and SASS.
 * Modernized ECMAScript 5 client and server code to ECMAScript 2017 (ES8).
-* Implemented a flexible front-end framework for A/B testing, UI experiments, and feature flags
+* Implemented a flexible front-end framework for A/B testing, UI experiments, and feature flags.
 * [Developed a Passport.js authentication plugin for "Sign in with Apple ID".](https://github.com/mix/passport-apple-id)
 * Prototyped a desktop-based browser-centric exploration app using TypeScript and Electron.